 How is WordPress coded?

-WordPress is built using an interaction of three languages: HTML, CSS, and PHP.
+WordPress is built using the interaction of three languages: HTML, CSS, and PHP.

 - HTML gives the structure of the page and tells the browser where each element – such as title, paragraphs, images, and menus – should be positioned.